 - In a similar case later in the game, a chase to stop a tanker from stealing a city's water supply to give to invading soldiers results in the destruction of the tanker, meaning that the water is lost and the city is doomed to dehydration.
 But no matter how carefully you shoot during the chase, the tanker will be destroyed in the final cut scene.

-- The original Saints Row ends with the player character being killed by a bomb planted on a boat.
-A hidden mission in Saints Row 2 allows the player to meet Julius, the former leader of the Saints, who claims that he did it because the Saints were becoming just another gang rather than helping clean up the city as he'd intended.
+- The original Saints Row ends with the player character being supposedly killed by a bomb planted on a boat.
+A hidden mission in Saints Row 2 allows the player to reunite with Julius, the former leader of the Saints, who claims that he did it because the Saints were becoming just another gang terrorizing the city rather than helping clean up the city and protect the Row as he'd intended.
 Yet Julius did not attack any of the other Saints - not even Johnny Gat, who is by far the most bloodthirsty of the Saints, and only ends up out of the picture between the games because he gets arrested from trying to kill Troy - and for most of the original game, you had no particular influence over the direction of the gang as a whole, except in the loosest sense of propelling the Saints upward by tearing down the other three more obviously villainous gangs.
-Moreover, although you are named leader towards the end, everything you do after that is forced upon you by the need to rescue Julius.
+Moreover, although you are named Julius' right-hand man towards the end, everything you do after that is forced upon you by the need to rescue Julius.
 At that point, it looks less like Julius doing what needed to be done to put down a psychopath before he destroyed the city, and more like Julius having a predetermined notion of what you're like without his influence and then, when you prove to still care about people other than yourself, blowing you up for not following his script.

 CONGRADULATIONS [sic] YOU CONTINUE TO BE A PERSON